palmerjh/ampt/README.md

 # ampt
 A Multi-Phase Transport model for high-energy nuclear collisions.
-The main source codes are from Zi-Wei Lin (http://myweb.ecu.edu/linz/ampt/)

 How To run in latest forked version and generate ROOT TTree: